eve-le-guillou/DDMS-example/README.md

 Now, we will run the example.
 First, download and convert the dataset:

     cd ~/DDMS-example
-    python3 download_data.py
+    pvpython download_data.py

 By default, the example is resampled to $128^3$.
 To execute it using 2 threads and 4 processes, use the following command:

     OMPI_MPI_THREAD_LEVEL=3 OMP_NUM_THREADS=4 mpirun -n 4 pvbatch pipeline.py

+If your hardware possesses less than 4 cores, MPI will refuse to run .
+To force the execution, the option `--oversubscribe` needs to be added to the command line:

+    OMPI_MPI_THREAD_LEVEL=3 OMP_NUM_THREADS=4 mpirun --oversubscribe -n 4 pvbatch pipeline.py

 If you want to resample to a higher dimension, for example $512^3$ as in the strong scaling benchmark of the reference paper, it can simply be done by executing the following command:

     OMPI_MPI_THREAD_LEVEL=3 OMP_NUM_THREADS=4 mpirun -n 4 pvbatch pipeline.py 512

-Be aware that this will require a lot of memory to execute andmay not be possible on a regular laptop.
+Be aware that this will require a lot of memory to execute and may not be possible on a regular laptop.

 The command will create the following image and the persistence diagram is `.pvtu` format.